DataDog/commit-headless/README.md

 # commit-headless

-A binary tool and GitHub action for creating signed commits from headless workflows
+A binary tool and GitHub Action for creating signed commits from headless workflows

+For the Action, please see [the action branch][action-branch] and the associated `action/` release tags.

 `commit-headless` is focused on turning local commits (or dirty files) into signed commits on the remote.
 It does this via the GitHub GraphQL API, more specifically the [createCommitOnBranch][mutation]